isf63/lxqt-pacstall/README.md

 - To update all installed packages to their latest commits, run `./update.sh`.

-- To clean all build files (except for PKGBUILDs), run `./clean.sh`.
 - To remove unneeded make dependencies, run `apt autopurge`.

 #### TODO
 - Re-add PyQt6 bindings to QTermWidget